maxdug/maxdug.github.io/ethos/index.md

 <div class="article" markdown="1">

 # My Ethos
-I believe the purpose of life is to live - interacting with the world, eating, sleeping, having fun.
-This page is a collection of the principles that help me as I try to live my life.
+I believe the purpose of life is to live - interacting with the world, eating, sleeping, and having fun.
+This page is a collection of the principles that guide me through life.
 I organize it here to help me organize it in my mind.
-A freshmen philosophy major might destroy it, but it works for me! :)
+A freshman philosophy major might tear it apart, but it works for me! :)

 ## Guiding Principles
 I aim to have ethical guidelines for my actions and thoughts, not ideals of how the world should be.